garrettw/aspire/packages/framework/README.md

 # Aspire PHP Framework

-My goal is for Aspire to be the best general-purpose PHP app framework out there.

-Currently targeting: PHP 5.6+
+Currently targeting: PHP 8.4+

-In an age of front-end JavaScript frameworks like Angular, Backbone, React, Vue, Ember, ExtJs, and the like, where the code running on the server is just a dumb ReST API, I believe there is still a place alongside them for apps that run primarily on purpose-built web servers.
-These apps are not complex; they more closely resemble web pages than a piece of software, and a large portion of the web still looks and works that way, and will remain that way for the foreseeable future.
-That's not a bad thing.
-Aspire aims to give those webmasters a leg up.
+Aspire is the working name for my new PHP framework that provides a SOLID foundation for building modern web applications.
+It is designed to be modular, flexible, and easy to use, while adhering to the latest best practices in PHP development.

+## Purpose

+I'm building this because:
+- I believe the optimal architecture is a combination of ADR (Action-Domain-Responder) and a middleware pipeline (Mezzio-style);
+- I want a framework that is lightweight and easy to understand, with a minimum of "magic" going on; and
+- I know that the process of building this will be a great learning tool for me.

 ## Defining characteristics (in priority order)
+ - Uses off-the-shelf libraries where a suitable one exists
  - Hybrid architecture (ADR + the ViewModel from MVVM)
- - Opinionated regarding use of best practices (I want this to be a model for the community)
+ - Based around a middleware pipeline
- - True, full object-oriented code
+ - SOLID object-oriented code
- - Complete class modularity
  - Standards-compliant code that is easy to read, write, and understand
  - Performant and scalable
  - Behavior-driven development (BDD)
- - User authentication/ACL functionality included as an integral component
- - Small, limited-functionality core that is easily extensible
- - Use of libraries from the community unless a suitable one does not exist
- - Centered around Composer and Github but includes an installer for non-CLI environments

-## File structure

-- doc/      (auto-generated API documentation)
-- features/ (API behavior specs in plain English)
-- src/      (all core framework code)
-- spec/     (testable code behavior specs)

 ## Planning

+- Router: Symfony Routing component
+- DI (PSR-11):
+- Middleware:

 - ORM (data mapper): Level-2/Maphper
-- Router: crysalead/router
 - Templating engine: Level-2/Transphporm
-- Need to find good authentication and ACL libs
+- Need to find good authentication and RBAC libs

 ## Contributing